La Gateway Foundation he is building a space hotel inspired by the projects of the missile scientist Wernher von Braun.

 A suite with Earth view

-The Gateway Foundation's space hotel will have it all, including gravity.
+The Gateway Foundation's space hotel will have everything, including gravity.
 Kitchens, bars, inviting interiors, sumptuous furnishings.
 In 5 years it will start receiving tourists at the rate of 100 per week.

-Tim Alatorre, architect of the project, wants to make space travel customary.
-"It will have to be an option like going on a cruise or Disneyland," he reveals.
+Tim Alatorre, architect of the project, wants to make space travel commonplace.
+“It will have to be an option like going on a cruise or Disneyland,” he reveals.

-The first phase of the hotel will be that of an exclusive spa, but soon the collapse of costs will make it popular with the masses.
+The hotel's first phase will be that of an exclusive spa, but falling costs will soon make it popular with the masses.

 Technologies

-The inspirer of this project comes from afar and has seen many: that Wernher von Braun who worked for the Nazi regime before collaborating with the USA and becoming an eminent NASA expert.
+The inspirer of this project comes from afar and has seen a lot: Wernher von Braun who worked for the Nazi regime before collaborating with the USA, becoming an eminent expert at NASA.

 A giant 190m diameter wheel will rotate around the station to generate gravitational force.
 24 individual modules with beds and toilets will provide livable spaces for up to 400 people in total (between guests and crew).

 Some modules will be sold as timeshare apartments.
-Still others will be destined for scientific laboratories for institutions and individuals.
+Still others will be used for scientific laboratories for institutions and private individuals.
 In the space hotel there will also be small compounds such as infirmaries and specific drug administration sections to combat typical disorientation disorders, such as choline and piracetam.

 The interiors will use modern materials to replace wood and stone, but lighter and easier to clean.